 We study the mechanism and regulation of protein synthesis in eukaryotic cells.
 Protein synthesis is part of the process of gene expression whereby cells decode the genetic information held within the genome and convert these molecular instructions into proteins.
 Cells only make the proteins they need when they are required.
 Organisms also have to adapt to changing environments and stresses (temperature, sunlight, infection etc) and adapting the set of proteins made by cells contributes to the adaptability of life.
 We use baker’s yeast (Saccharomyces cerevisiae) as a simple cellular model organism to study the molecular mechanisms controlling how cells regulate the sets of proteins that they require.
 Because of evolutionary conservation of mechanisms, insights gained from our studies are relevant to human cells and human diseases.
-For example we are studying genetic disorder called vanishing white matter disease (VWM) that causes a rare fatal inherited human disease.
+We are able to create simple cell models that mimic aspects of human disorders.

 Protein synthesis is the process of decoding an mRNA sequence into a functional protein.
 This is central to all cellular activity and is a major energy consumer within all cells.
 In eukaryotes, protein synthesis or 'translation' is mediated via a highly-conserved set of protein factors which interact with each mRNA and the ribosome.
 Translation is highly dynamic and must be flexible to change which proteins are made in response to a large number of input signals.
 Therefore gene expression controls at the level of translation are critical to a large number of normal cellular processes.
 For example they are important for stress responses, normal development of embryos and for memory formation in the brain.